 Marshalling that process, and powering the customer web portal, is ConvertFlow's Ruby on Rails application running on Heroku.
 From day one, ConvertFlow's usage patterns have been spiky.
 Not only do seasonal events, such as Black Friday or the pre-holiday gift buying season, lead to usage peaks, but even different times of the day put varying levels of demand on ConvertFlow's infrastructure.
 To manage these highs and lows efficiently, ConvertFlow uses an autoscaling tool called HireFire, which uses Heroku's Logplex to monitor queue times within the platform.
 When queue times go beyond a set limit, HireFire automatically spins up more Heroku Dynos.
 When queue times remain flat for a period, the tool closes dynos to avoid waste.
 On a typical day, ConvertFlow runs between 30 and 50 Standard 2X dynos.

 Similarly, when a visitor lands on a ConvertFlow customer's website, that event triggers a call to the Rails app.
-The Rails app then launches a background job, using the Sidekiq framework backed by Heroku Redis, to take care of the personalization, lead management, and so on as configured by the customer.
-Heroku Redis was a natural choice for pairing with Sidekiq, as together they can be up and running with minimal configuration.
+The Rails app then launches a background job, using the Sidekiq framework backed by Heroku Data for Redis, to take care of the personalization, lead management, and so on as configured by the customer.
+Heroku Data for Redis was a natural choice for pairing with Sidekiq, as together they can be up and running with minimal configuration.
 That provides a quick win by adding a high level of elasticity to ConvertFlow's ability to handle rapidly changing demand.

-Heroku Redis is the gold standard, and we found it to be a natural fit for our service, especially as it meant that we didn’t have to worry about configuration.
+Heroku Data for Redis is the gold standard, and we found it to be a natural fit for our service, especially as it meant that we didn’t have to worry about configuration.
 That’s one of the beautiful things about Heroku.
 Jonathan Denney, Co-Founder & CTO, ConvertFlow

 Heroku makes it easy to integrate with Citus Data